 Why ‘safely remove’ USB drive from a computer?

 Safe eject of your USB flash drive ensures your files are completely transferred on the device.
 If you remove the USB before any read, write, or transfer activity is completed, it would corrupt the data stored on the USB and may even result in data loss.

 So if often in a hurry, you pull out the USB or the connected hardware without clicking the safe to remove the icon, beware.

-In case you’re still wondering why there is a need to safely eject the USB, then the following reasons will make you think twice.
+In case you’re still wondering why there is a need to safely eject the USB, then let’s take a look at the following reasons:

 Abrupt removal of USB may corrupt data

 One of the main reasons why you need to follow the appropriate ejection procedure is that the operating system uses a process called write caching.
 When the file is ready in the execution state, the system OS doesn’t immediately write file to the drive; instead, it caches the file and waits until other read/write operations are completed.
 However, when you remove the USB while the cache is in use, your data may get corrupted.
 Therefore, you should also avoid abruptly unplugging the USB while it is not in active use as this may corrupt some data stored on it.

 Safely removing the USB clears the cache and the remaining data and stops any background process.
 This is the reason why there is a delay of a few seconds after clicking the ‘Safe to Remove Hardware’ option and getting a notification that it’s safe to remove the USB.